 - The RBPC Director will connect the winning startups with their prize sponsors by email within one week of the competition ending.

 - Both parties will then begin the discussion of awarding theprize.
-This is in the event of an investment prize, and in some cases, in the event of a cash prize.
+This is in the event of an investment prize and/or an in-kind prize.

 - Be prepared to work with your prize sponsors very soon after the competition.
 This means to save some time the week after the RBPC for video conferencing, telephone calls and emails on moving forward with your prize.